JacquesGrobler/udacity-data-engineering/Covid-19 Project/airflow/README.md

 ##### country_tweets

 tweets_stage is used as the base table which is first joined to cities_stage to get the country and iso value from the user_location field in tweets_stage. country_iso_stage is then joined to ensure that the country and country_code fields are consistent with the other tables.
 A coundition is added to ensure no records are included where the country value is null.
+See create_tables.sql to see the constraints on the different columns for the table.
 The ERD for this tables can be seen below:

 ![image](https://user-images.githubusercontent.com/46716252/81256418-be137e80-9030-11ea-9f09-c37947ceeb04.png)